Part 2: Objects and Properties

 1. Clear the check box next to White_Sands_SULF () in the Object Browser.

-2. The Facility () object is still there and can be used analytically.
+2. The Facility () object is still there, and you can use it analytically.
 Disabling the option disables it visually.

 3. Return to Sounding_Rocket's () properties () Basic - Trajectory page.